Appointments at Taunton or Axminster clinics, or by telephone or video link.

 What is Nutritional Therapy?

-Member of the British Association for Applied Nutrition and Nutritional Therapy (BANT)
+Member of the British Association for Nutrition and Lifestyle medicine (BANT)

 Liz put me completely at ease and was not remotely judgemental.
 Her empathy was magnificent and it is clear she deserves her qualifications because she is exceptionally knowledgeable.
 She also has a knack in explaining things in a way that is very easy to understand.
 The result of my thorough but non daunting food intolerance test was that I had intolerances to wheat and white fish.
 This certainly explained why fish and chips had not been agreeing with me – I’d put it down to it being greasy fried food – how wrong I was.